CERT-Polska/ursadb/docs/configuration.md

 Maximum number of values a first or last character in sequence can take to be considered when planning a query.
-The default is a conservative 1, so query plam will never start or end with a wildcard.
+The default is a conservative 1, so query plan will never start or end with a wildcard.

-Recommendation: Stick to the default value.
-If you have a good disk and want to reduce false-positives, increase to 16.
+**Recommendation**: Stick to the default value.
+If you have a good disk and want to reduce false-positives, increase (but no more than 16).

 ### query_max_ngram